 Concinnity recorded a beautiful Irish song "Mo Ghile Mear" outside this March to share with you.

 We will Raise a Song along with some other local musicians, which can be accessed starting at 4:00pm on St. Patrick's Day on our page dedicated for this event here.

-What is the Unconventional Space Series?
+What is the Unconventional Space Project?

 Voices of Concinnity had planned to perform a program for the 2020-21 season called "Woven Skies: songs to reflect our shared humanity" which has been re-imagined in light of the pandemic where we are recording portions of this program outside while masked/distanced in unusual places for singers.
-This Unconventional Space Series allows us to share small glimpses of our Woven Skies program virtually with the community while we await the opportunity to sing to live audiences once again.
+This Unconventional Space Project allows us to share small glimpses of our Woven Skies program virtually with the community while we await the opportunity to sing to live audiences once again.

 When are feeling down, we are often compelled to look up.
 The orbits and paths of celestial beings are intertwined and intersect, much like the threads of fabric.
 We all look up at the same stars and rely on the gift of the same sun.
 In a time when we are consumed with uncertainty in our lives, sometimes we need only to gaze up to be reminded of our shared humanity.